erlenddahl/jetreader-app/README.md

 grunt build
 ```

-Go to JetReader/JetReader folder, create copy of ReaderApp.config and name it ReaderApp.Release.config.
-Here is place for you production setting of app.
+Go to the JetReader folder, create a copy of ReaderApp.config and name it ReaderApp.Release.config.
+This is the place for your app's production settings.

 What you can configure:
 * Firebase_BaseUrl